madetech/learn/core-skills/react/README.md

 - Situations where React would be beneficial
 - What a React component is
+- The difference between a functional and class component
 - What component props are
 - What component state is
 - What `props.children` refers to